sitewhere/sitewhere-documentation/src/site/sphinx/deployment/index.rst

 Start SiteWhere Microservices
 -----------------------------
 In a separate terminal, navigate to the **sitewhere-recipes/docker-compose/default** subdirectory.
-This recipe contains all of the SiteWhere microservices along with dependencies such as MongoDB and Mosquitto.
+This recipe contains all of the SiteWhere microservices and expects other infrastructure services to already be running.
 As with the infrastructure recipe, run the following command to start SiteWhere:

 .. literalinclude:: docker-compose-up.txt
    :language: sh